qkunst/collectiemanagement/report.md

       should return all for admin
       should return nil for regular advisor
-      should return some for advisor with manager roles role (advisor;compliance;qkunst;appraiser;facility_manager;read_only) Callbacks
+      should return some for advisor with manager roles role (advisor;compliance;qkunst;appraiser;facility_manager;read_only) Class methods
+    .from_omniauth_callback_data
+      raises argument error when invalid data is passed creates a new user when given
+      creates a new user when given and confirms when confirmed Callbacks
     name change should result in name changes with work should change